 As you can see, you won’t just be fixing and installing machinery using basic tools like hammers and screwdrivers.
 HVAC work also requires analyzing the chemical content of the air to ensure the building’s atmosphere is safe, gauging the pressure of pipes to ensure that they won’t break, and using electrical equipment to connect wires to your cooling and heating systems.

 There are a few disadvantages of a career as an HVAC technician, as there are disadvantages of working in any industry.
-Exposure to extreme temperatures is almost a guarantee of working in the HVAC industry (Career Explorer).
-If the furnace in a house is broken during the middle of winter, you’re going to have to fix it in the cold.
+Exposure to extreme temperatures is almost a guarantee of working in the HVAC industry.
+For example, if the furnace in a house is broken during the middle of winter, you’re going to have to fix it in the cold.
 In the same way, if a recently constructed building doesn’t have air conditioning yet, you will have to install an AC system even if your area is in the middle of a blazing hot summer.

 You will not have a constant or predictable work location as an HVAC technician.
 Most of the time, you will be moving from building to building, repairing, maintaining, and installing heating or cooling systems.
 You might work in an immense office building one day, a factory the next day, and a small home another day.